-Equally important as these cliffs in geographic and scientific significance are the Grand Sable Dunes, sand dunes perched atop five square miles of high sand bluffs at the eastern portion of the lakeshore.
-Miles of unspoiled beaches are a third prominent feature of the lakeshore.
+Equally important as the cliffs in scientific significance are the Grand Sable Dunes, sand dunes with unique plant communities perched atop five square miles of high sand/rock bluffs at the eastern end of the park.
+Miles of unspoiled beaches are a third prominent feature of the park.

-The scientific features of the park reach far beyond the visually spectacular.
+The scientific features of the national lakeshore extend far beyond the visually spectacular.
 Because of its location within the transition zone between the boreal and eastern deciduous forest biomes, Pictured Rocks has elements of both forest types.
-Hardwood forests of maple and beach are prevalent, but conifers dominate some sites.
-Soils range from well drained sandy sols to hydric soils.
+Hardwood forests of maple and beech are prevalent, but conifers dominate some sites.
+Soils range from well-drained sandy soils to hydric soils.
 Streams, ponds, marshes, bogs, and other aquatic habitats are abundant.
-Lake Superior wields a powerful climatic force over the region; by keeping adjacent lands warmer in winter and cooler in summer, it greatly inluences physical condiontions and hence biotic communities.
+Lake Superior wields a powerful climatic force over the region; by keeping adjacent lands warmer in winter and cooler in summer, it greatly influences physical conditions that impact the park's plant and animal communities.

 Natural Features & Ecosystems

 Park lands include sandstone cliffs, perched sand dunes, forests, beaches, wetlands, inland lakes, and many other natural features.

 Along with university researchers and other partners, the national lakeshore's Science and Resource Stewardship Division conducts studies on resource management issues involving wildlife, water quality, invasive species, forest health, and many other topics.

 Much of the scientific research conducted in the park is done in cooperation with the NPS Great Lakes Inventory and Monitoring Network, which coordinates research and science projects for all the national park units in the Great Lakes.